ScottMonaghan/Star_Wars_Fall_of_the_Jedi.mrpitiful_fan_edit/readme.md

 How do you do that?
 Instructions below!

 ##But first, watch a clip!
-Here Yoda and Palpatine battle, uninterrupted, without the constant cut aways in the original Revenge of the Sith [![Yoda Battles Palpatine from Star Wars: Fall of the Jedi - Mr Pitiful Fan Edit ](http://imgur.com/sZYWpZL.png)](https://vimeo.com/180134011)
+Here Yoda and Palpatine battle, uninterrupted, without constantly cutting away from the action, as it was edited in the original Revenge of the Sith.
+[![Yoda Battles Palpatine from Star Wars: Fall of the Jedi - Mr Pitiful Fan Edit ](http://imgur.com/sZYWpZL.png)](https://vimeo.com/180134011)

 ## TLDR; of How to Render and Watch